sohanmaheshwar/advent-of-spin/2023/Challenge-2/README.md

     "capacity": 120
 }
 ```
-Capacity is the weight that sleigh can carry (excluding Santa 🎅🏻)
+Capacity is the weight that a sleigh can carry (excluding Santa 🎅🏻)

-- When posting, the elves expect an HTTP status code `200` to be returned.
-With a body detailing how many kids can be reached given the data set prvided:
+- When posting, the elves expect an HTTP status code `200` to be returned and a body detailing how many kids can be reached given the data set provided:
+-
 ```JSON
 {
     "kids": 20
 }
 ```
-- Also the header in the response should contain `Content-Type: application/json`
+- Also, the header in the response should contain `Content-Type: application/json`

 ## Test

-You can run our [Hurl](https://hurl.dev) test suite with `hurl --test test.hurl`, which will carry out tests, similar to what the elves will use you application for, when you submit it.
+You can run our [Hurl](https://hurl.dev) test suite with `hurl --test test.hurl`, which will carry out tests, similar to what the elves will use your application for, when you submit it.
 Ensure you have `hurl` [installed](https://hurl.dev/docs/installation.html).

 ## Submit